Darlene M. Plummer

 You can download the “Change of Address form” from the Forms section.

 Each year, you can appeal your current property assessment.
-To learn more about how to appeal your assessment, visit the Appeals Process area.
+To learn more about how to appeal your assessment, click on the Appeal Process.

-If the PVA has information about your property that is inaccurate, you can call our office at (859) 392-1750 to ensure it is corrected.
+If the PVA has information about your property that is incomplete or inaccurate, you can Email us at email@example.com or call our office at (859) 392-1750 to ensure it is corrected.

-All name changes are made in the PVA office.
-If you wish to add, change or remove a name on your property record and/or tax bill, you must record an official document such as a deed or Will with the appropriate office or submit a death certificate to the PVA.
-Email email@example.com or call (859) 392-1750 if you have any questions.
+Name changes may only be made with proper legal documentation.
+If you wish to add, change or remove a name on your property record, an official document such as a Deed or Will must be recorded with the County Clerk.
+In some cases, Name changes may be made by submitting an official Death Certificate and/or Legal Will to the PVA Office.
+Email us at firstname.lastname@example.org or call (859) 392-1750 if you have any questions.

 Kenton County Property Valuation Administrator's responsibilities are to discover, list and value all properties within the county.
 Property not exempted from taxation is to be assessed for taxation at its fair cash value, estimated at the price it would bring at a fair voluntary sale.
 The PVA is charged with assessing all property equitably and accurately.
 Learn more about the Property Assessment process.